conda/conda/docs/source/spec.rst

   description
   license_family

+``info/recipe``: This directory will contain the full contents of the build recipe.

-``info/recipe/meta.yaml.rendered``: This is the fully rendered build recipe.
+    ``meta.yaml.rendered``: This is the fully rendered build recipe.
 See :doc:`../commands/build/conda-render`.

+    This directory is only present when the the ``include_recipe`` flag is true in the :ref:`meta-build`.

 Link and unlink scripts